ryangjchandler/ryangjchandler.co.uk/source/_posts/an-alternative-approach-to-computed-properties-in-alpinejs.md

 ---
-title: Realistic Computed Properties in Alpine.js
+title: An Alternative Approach to Computed Properties in Alpine.js
 date: 2020-04-21
 published: true
 categories: [javascript]